How to Create Compelling Win Themes (Steal This Simple Formula)

 👉 Steal This Win Theme Formula

-Quickly coming up with a win theme just to check it off your RFP process checklist is not the right approach.
+Quickly coming up with a win theme just to check it off your RFP response checklist is not the right approach.
 You can’t simply set aside a few minutes in your proposal kickoff meeting to “throw spaghetti at the wall and see what sticks.”
 That’s a one-way ticket to superficial positioning.

 Win themes must be well-thought-out like your RFP answers.
 You create them methodically at the beginning of your proposal development process by finding the sweet spot between compliant and compelling.
 Easier said than done when you’re starting from scratch.
 So, what’s a simple way?
 Follow the CVD formula, which stands for: